g-leech/argmin-gravitas/_posts/2018-02-28-turing-and-searle.markdown

 <br>

 The Turing test is sometimes portrayed as a proper <a href="https://en.wikipedia.org/wiki/Experimentum_crucis">crucial experiment</a> verifying the presence of intelligence - i.e. a sufficient condition for thought - and sometimes just as evidence for thought.
-But it was actually originally intended to _sidestep_ the question ‘Can machines think?’ which Turing deemed “too meaningless for discussion.”<a href="#fn:1" id="fnref:1">1</a> His replacement question is:
+But it was actually originally intended to _sidestep_ the question of whether machines can think: Turing deemed it “too meaningless for discussion.”<a href="#fn:1" id="fnref:1">1</a> His replacement question is:

 > Is it possible for a finite-state digital computer, provided with a large... program, to provide responses to questions that would fool an unknowing interrogator into thinking it is a human being?